-The following table provides information concerning the compensation paid to our President and Chief Executive Officer, Chief Financial Officer and Chief Medical Officer, for the fiscal years ended December 31, 2018 and 2017.
+The following table provides information concerning the compensation paid to our President and Chief Executive Officer, and our other two most highly compensated individuals, for the fiscal years ended December 31, 2019 and 2018.
 We refer to these individuals as our named executive officers.